Compactification and trees of spheres covers: Isomorphism classes of covers

 Thus, it is possible to reconstruct the combinatorial tree $T^Z$ and the combinatorial tree map from $\T^Y$.
 We prove that the attaching points of the edges of $T^Z$ on the vertices of $\T^Z$ are well determined up to post-composition by automorphisms.
-For this, it is sufficient to show that for each internal vertex of $T^Z$, the attaching points of all the edges on this vertex are determined by the data of three of them.
+For this, it is sufficient to show that for each internal vertex $v$ of $T^Z$, the attaching points of $E_v$ are determined by the data of three of them.

 For every internal vertex $v$ of $T^Z$, we suppose that we know the attaching points $z_0,z_1$ and $z_\infty$ of three distinct edges $e_0,e_1,e_\infty$ on $v$.
 For every preimage $w$ of $v$, there exists a unique holomorphic cover $ f_w:\S_w\to \S_v$ mapping the preimages of the edge $e_0$ (resp. $e_1,e_\infty$) on $z_0$ (resp. $z_1,z_\infty$).
 If $e$ is an edge on $v$ then $e$ has a preimage $e'$ on $w$ so its attaching point has to be $f_w(e'_w)$. \end{proof}